adeany/WeirdAIYankovic/README.md

 # Weird AI Yankovic

 Weird AI Yankovic is an intelligent music generator that will be able to compose new music for users to enjoy.
-The original compositions created from our generator will include both the melody and the lyrics to be a song.
+The original compositions created from this generator will include both the melody and the lyrics to be a song.

 ## Getting Started